Love them or not, there are all kinds of snakes slithering around Delaware.

 Bites from copperheads are uncommon, and although the venom can cause severe tissue damage to the bite area, death from a copperhead bite is extremely rare.
 Regardless, anyone who suspects they were bitten by a copperhead should seek medical attention immediately.

-If you are bitten by any snake, we recommend you try to get a photo of the snake so that proper treatment can be administered.
+If you are bitten by any snake, try to get a photo of the snake so the species can be identified and proper treatment can be administered.

 Related Topics: animals, conservation, copperhead, education, health, nature, science, snakes